-SELECTED FINANCIAL INFORMATION
+SELECTED FINANCIAL INFORMATION AND SUMMARY OF QUARTERLY RESULTS

-The table below reflects only selected quarterly financial information of the Company's continuing operations.
+The tables below reflect only selected annual and quarterly financial information of the Company's continuing operations.

 Prior to January 25, 2013, the Company earned revenue, primarily from its drug distribution business in Canada.
 On January 25, 2013, the Company completed the sale of its Rivex Pharma drug distribution business and as a result no longer had any revenue from product distribution activities (nor will it incur the associated expenses).
 The Company received gross proceeds of \$8,148,000 in the second quarter of 2013 from the sale of the distribution business.
 See "Drug Distribution Business in Canada" above.